 - New services, releases and other deployments as part of a Software Development Life Cycle, or just ad-hoc.

 - Web applications we are not sure are vulnerable or not.

 - Mobile applications and their corresponding API’s.

 Where to start?

-If you’re new to this, and you haven’t already had someone map your Digital Footprint, start there.
+If you are new to this, and you have not already had someone map your Digital Footprint, start there.
 Otherwise, contact us and we can get the ball rolling.